 Brighten up houseplants

 Are the leaves on your houseplants looking dingy or dusty?
 Don’t bother misting them with water; that just spreads the dirt around.
 Rather, wipe down each leaf with the inside of a banana peel.
 It’ll remove all the gunk on the surface and replace it with a lustrous shine.
-Check out these hacks and tips for healthy houseplants.
+Try these clever uses for ammonia.

 Use as fertilizer or mulch